 Data should be reviewed on a regular basis to ensure that it is accurate, relevant and up to date and those people listed in the appendix shall be responsible for doing this.

 Data may only be processed with the consent of the person whose data is held.
 Therefore if they have not consented to their personal details being passed to a third party this may constitute a breach of the Data Protection Act 1998.
-By instructing Next Steps HR to look for work and providing us with personal data contained in a CV work-seekers will be giving their consent to processing their details for work-finding purposes.
-If you intend to use their data for any other purpose you must obtain their specific consent.

-Data in respect of the following is “sensitive personal data” and any information held on any of these matters MUST not be passed on to any third party without the express written consent of the individual:
+Data in respect of the following is “sensitive personal data” and any information held on any of these matters will not be passed on to any third party without the express written consent of the individual:

 - Any offence committed or alleged to be committed by them.